Deep Image Harmonization by Bridging the Reality Gap: Experiments

 The results of the second baseline group are also reported in Table~\ref{tab:baselines}.
-Two-stage training only brings minor performance gain (row 5 \emph{v.s.} row 4), probably because the statistics of real image domain are only considered during the second stage.
-The dataset fusion method improves the performance by a large margin (row 6 \emph{v.s.} row 4), which indicates that RHHarmony, though a rendered image dataset, is complementary to real image dataset by providing essential information of novel category.
-Another observation is that the performances of UNIT and CycleGAN are significantly degraded and even worse than iDIH (row 4).
-The reason is that the quality of translated images is very low and the illumination statistics are severely distorted.
-Our proposed CharmNet outperforms all the baselines within the second group by a large margin.
+Two-stage training only brings minor performance gain (row 7 \emph{v.s.} row 4), probably because the statistics of real image domain are only considered during the second stage.
+The dataset fusion method improves the performance by a large margin (row 8 \emph{v.s.} row 4), which indicates that RdHarmony, though a rendered image dataset, is complementary to real image dataset by providing essential information of novel category.
+Besides, the performances of UNIT, CycleGAN, and CUT are significantly degraded and even worse than iDIH (row 4), due to the low quality of translated images and the severely distorted illumination statistics.
+Our CharmNet outperforms all the baselines within the second group by a large margin.
 Apart from novel category, our method also significantly enhances the performance on base categories, which indicates that cross-domain cross-category knowledge transfer is also very useful.

-In addition, we report the result of iDIH trained with both $\mathcal{D}^{rl}_{tr,n}$ and $\mathcal{D}^{rl}_{tr,b}$ (row 10).
+In addition, we report the result of iDIH trained with both $\mathcal{D}^{rl}_{tr,n}$ and $\mathcal{D}^{rl}_{tr,b}$ (row 13).
 This model serves as an upper bound for domain adaptation methods, assuming that there are abundant real training images from novel category.
-Despite the performance gap between row 9 and row 10, our method has shown great potential to bridge the gap between real images and rendered images.
+Despite the performance gap between row 12 and row 13, our method has shown great potential to bridge the gap between real images and rendered images.
 Since extending rendered image dataset costs significantly fewer manual efforts than extending real image dataset, we firmly believe that using both rendered images and real images for image harmonization is a promising research direction.